A hand holding a round shape with an IP location pin above it

 2. Use secure passwords — make sure to use secure passwords on all your devices and accounts and update them regularly.
 Doing so will help prevent anyone from using brute force attacks (scripts run by hackers that allow a computer to keep guessing your password until it gets it right) on your systems.

 3. Use a VPN — a virtual private network routes your internet activity through one or more servers, which gives you a new IP address and hides your personal IP.
 No hacker will be able to trace the new IP address to you.
+If you don’t want to use a VPN because certain IPs get banned by services, no worries; Dedicated IP counters that by giving you a personal, unique IP.

-7. Ask your ISP for a dynamic IP — your ISP may be able to provide you with a dynamic IP address.
+6. Ask your ISP for a dynamic IP — your ISP may be able to provide you with a dynamic IP address.
 This means you would get a new IP address every few hours or so rather than using a static IP address that always stays the same.

-8. Use mobile data — when your smartphone uses mobile data, the ISP always assigns it a dynamic IP address, which means that it changes with time.
+7. Use mobile data — when your smartphone uses mobile data, the ISP always assigns it a dynamic IP address, which means that it changes with time.

 What other benefits does a VPN offer?

-• Securing your data a VPN encrypts all data coming from your device.
+• Securing your data — a VPN encrypts all data coming from your device.
 This means that anything transferred via your internet connection is unreadable to your ISP, the administrators of local firewalls, or hackers that compromised a public Wi-Fi hotspot;

-• Avoiding blocks workplaces, universities, intercity buses, and other network owners may not allow you to visit any website you want when you’re connected to their network.
+• Avoiding blocks — workplaces, universities, intercity buses, and other network owners may not allow you to visit any website you want when connected to their network.
 Luckily for you, a VPN avoids basically any block they can come up with;

-• Increasing accesssome countries have oppressive internet censorship that restricts people from accessing certain websites.
+• Increasing access — some countries have oppressive internet censorship that restricts people from accessing certain websites.
 Social media and news platforms seem to have the most restrictions.
 Thankfully, you can connect to a VPN server outside of your country and access the internet freely;

-• Obscuring your location your IP can tell people your approximate location.
+• Obscuring your location — your IP can tell people your approximate location.
 Solve this issue by using a VPN to change your IP, effectively hiding both your actual IP and your real location.

 What should you do if someone has your IP address?